 YOU ARE READING

-Meet Rochelle Evans.
+Meet Elle Evans.
 Pretty, popular - and never been kissed.
 Meet Noah Flynn.
 Badass, volatile - and a total player.
 And also Elle's best friend's older brother...
-When Elle decides to run a kissing booth for the school's Spring Carnival, she locks lips with Noah and her life i...
+When Elle decides to run a kissing booth for the school's Spring Carnival, she locks lip...